 Low Carb Iced Coffee Recipe

-The island is also very mountainous.
+The island is very mountainous.
 Interestingly, however, the locals call a 45-60 degree walkway or street a “hill”.
-Well, just before one of these “hills”, there is a little eatery I happened to stop by one day for a cup of coffee.
-Being new to the island, I order a coffee and was then puzzled when she asked me if I wanted my coffee hot or cold.
-Being a newbie, I thought this was a weird question, so unfortunately, I ended up ordering hot coffee.
+Well, just before one of these “hills” that I had to climb frequently, there is a little eatery I happened to stop by one day for a cup of coffee.
+Being new to the island, I ordered a coffee and was then puzzled when the lady asked me if I wanted my coffee hot or cold.
+Being a newbie to the island lifestyle, I thought this was a strange question to ask a person.
+Well, unfortunately, I ended up ordering hot coffee.

-Well, after walking up that “hill” in the blistering heat carry bags, I was no longer puzzled by her asking me if I wanted my coffee “hot” or “cold?!”
-In the states, I typically ordered a hot coffee, rolled up the window to my car, and turned up the A/C a notch to make it cooler.
-You can only imagine how hot and sweaty I was after drinking that hot coffee while walking up a 60 degree hill in the heat.
-Needless to say, I ordered cold black coffee from then on.
+Well, after walking up that “hill” in the blistering heat while carrying a heavy bag, I was no longer puzzled by her asking me if I wanted my coffee “hot” or “cold?!”
+In the states, I typically ordered a hot coffee, rolled up the window to my car, and turned up the A/C a notch to make the air cooler.
+You can only imagine how hot and sweaty I was after drinking that hot coffee while walking up a 60 degree “hill” in the heat.
+Needless to say, I ordered cold low carb iced coffee from then on.

 - Brew a small strong pot of hot coffee.
 You want the coffee to be a bit stronger than usual because you will use only a few cubes to add coffee to the milk mixture.

 - Remove the coffee from heat and allow it to cool until about room temperature.